 Enhanced Mitigation of API Attacks by Eliminating Remediation Priority Conflicts

-Bot Defense now has improved management of policies that determine the order of API attack mitigation.
-Bot Defense provides the ability to prioritize policies that help natively mitigate API security events.
+API Spartan now has improved management of policies that determine the order of API attack mitigation.
+API Spartan provides the ability to prioritize policies that help natively mitigate API security events.
 Every policy has a priority which determines the order in which policies will be applied by the Cequence Defender component; a low value means a policy has a higher priority than other policies and, therefore, will take precedence.
 With this new feature, Defender will now prevent a user from creating and saving a policy if there is already an existing policy with the same priority thus resulting in even higher efficacy in API attack mitigation.

 New Summary Dashboard Streamlines Risk Assessments